-Financial Statement Item Classification Measurement Cash Loans and receivables Amortized cost Investments Fair value through profit or loss Fair value Accounts receivable Loans and receivables Amortized cost Advances to related companies Loans and receivables Amortized cost Accounts payable and accrued liabilities Other financial liabilities Amortized cost and significant financial difficulty of the counterparty.
+Financial Statement Item Classification Measurement Cash Loans and receivables Amortized cost Investments Fair value through profit or loss Fair value Accounts receivable Loans and receivables Amortized cost Advances to related companies Loans and receivables Amortized cost Accounts payable and accrued liabilities Other financial liabilities Amortized cost

+Transaction costs related to FVTPL are expensed as incurred.
+Transaction costs related to loans and receivables and other financial liabilities are netted against the carrying value of the asset or liability and amortized over the expected life of the instrument using the effective interest rate method.
+A provision for impairment is recognized when there is evidence that collection will not be possible under the original terms of the contract.
+Indicators of impairment include default on payments and significant financial difficulty of the counterparty.
 The carrying amount of the asset is reduced through a provision account, and the amount of the loss is recognized in net income within operating expenses.
-Bad debt writeoffs occur when the Company determines collection unlikely.
+Bad debt writeoffs occur when the Company determines collection is unlikely.
 Any subsequent recoveries of amounts previously written off are credited against bad debt expense in net income.
 Accounts receivable that are less than one month past due are not considered impaired unless there is evidence that collection is not possible.